Interview: Bully Talks Artistic Authenticity and Touring with Pixies - WERS 88.9FM

-Singer, songwriter, and guitarist Alicia Bognanno has been making waves in the alternative music scene since the release of her debut album in 2015.
-Now, the Nashville-based musician, who is best known as Bully, is back with her brand new record “Lucky For You.”
-She is also currently supporting the legendary rock band Pixies on tour.
+Singer, songwriter, and guitarist Alicia Bognanno has been releasing music as Bully since 2015.
+Now, the Nashville-based musician is back with her brand new record “Lucky For You.”

-On June 8th, she played at Boston’s very own MGM Music Hall at Fenway.
-Prior to her performance, Bully sat down with our Live Mix Coordinator, Zoe O’Neil to discuss new music, artistic authenticity, and their mutual passion for audio engineering.
+On June 8th, she opened for the Pixies in Boston.
+Prior to her performance, Alicia sat down with our Live Mix Coordinator, Zoe O’Neil to discuss new music, artistic authenticity, and their mutual passion for audio engineering.

 SO NICE TO MEET YOU, THANKS FOR TAKING THE TIME TO CHAT!
 I REALLY APPRECIATE IT.